dmlc/xgboost/jvm-packages/xgboost4j-spark/docs/index.md

 For the latest release version number, please check [here](https://github.com/dmlc/xgboost/releases).

 We also publish some functionalities which would be included in the coming release in the form of snapshot version.
-To access these functionalities, you can refer the dependency to snapshot artifacts.
-We publish snapshot version in github-based repo, so you first need to add the following repo in pom.xml:
+To access these functionalities, you can add dependency to the snapshot artifacts.
+We publish snapshot version in github-based repo, so you can add the following repo in pom.xml:

 ```xml
 <repository>